Screening for duplicate text in PhD theses

-The Faculty of Health and Medical Sciences screens all PhD theses for duplicate text immediately after submission and prior to forwarding to assessment committees.
+The Faculty of Health and Medical Sciences screens all PhD theses for duplicate text immediately after submission and prior to forwarding to the assessment committee.
 If no duplicate text is identified, the screening takes a maximum of seven days.
 The Royal Library conducts the screening using the detection software iThenticate.
-It is not possible for PhD students to conduct this screening in advance.

 For questions on text duplication, please speak to your principal supervisor.
 For additional guidance, contact the Graduate School.

 When plagiarism is suspected in a PhD thesis, the University of Copenhagen Practice Committee and the Danish Committee on Research Misconduct investigate the scope and nature of the duplicate text.

 The Danish Committee on Research Misconduct assesses whether research misconduct has occurred.
 The decision from the Committee is forwarded to the Dean’s office for the relevant steps to be taken on the matter.

 In most cases of suspected self-plagiarism, the PhD student and their principal supervisor are summoned for a meeting at the Graduate School to discuss revisions of the thesis before it is submitted for assessment.
 The Practice Committee may also investigate the matter.